Part-Time Undergraduate Studies

 Quinnipiac Tuition Assistance Program

-Undergraduate part-time students who are beginning their study in traditional course work and those who have special financial needs can apply for Quinnipiac Tuition Assistance (QTAP) grants.
+Undergraduate part-time students who are beginning their study in traditional on-campus coursework and those who have special financial needs can apply for Quinnipiac Tuition Assistance (QTAP) grants.
 QTAP grants are awarded shortly before the start of the fall and spring semesters and may be used only to defer tuition costs.
 The application and a copy of the applicant’s most recent tax return should be submitted by the deadline dates: Jan.
 4 for the spring semester and Aug.
 15 for the fall semester.
 Students must file a new application for each semester they request aid.
-Applications may be obtained through the Office of Part-time Admissions.
+Applications may be obtained through the Office of Transfer and Part-time Admissions.

 Federal Financial Aid Programs